vitessio/website/content/en/docs/user-guides/topology-service.md

 shard):

-* the partitions map is keyed by the tablet type (master, replica, batch, …) and the values are list of shards to use for serving.
+* the partitions map is keyed by the tablet type (master, replica, batch, …) and the value is a list of shards to use for serving.
 * it also contains the global Keyspace fields, copied for fast access.

-It can be rebuilt by running `vtctl RebuildKeyspaceGraph`.
-It is automatically rebuilt when a tablet starts up in a cell and the SrvKeyspace for that cell / keyspace doesn't exist yet.
+It can be rebuilt by running `vtctl RebuildKeyspaceGraph <keyspace>`.
+It is automatically rebuilt when a tablet starts up in a cell and the SrvKeyspace for that cell / keyspace does not exist yet.
 It will also be changed during horizontal and vertical splits.

 #### SrvVSchema